 It was contracted to become LEED Certified, but through innovative recommendations, the project became the first hospital to achieve LEED NC Gold certification in Florida.
 Her LEED process from this project became the foundation for our LEED procedures.
 In 2011, Jackie was promoted to Corporate Sustainability Coordinator and invited to chair the company’s Sustainability Council.

 Jackie developed a process to analyze each client’s unique sustainability goals, perform cost and feasibility analyses, and recommend appropriate alternatives to enhance project features.
-Instead of acting as only a team member on LEED projects, they began to lead the process.
+Instead of acting as only a team member on LEED projects, we began to lead the process.
 As an example, HealthSouth Rehabilitation Hospital set a LEED Silver goal, yet there was a lack of leadership and direction.
 Jackie volunteered to lead the LEED process, managed the team, and facilitated a collaborative environment in which the team was able to identify additional LEED initiatives.
 The project achieved the first LEED for Healthcare (HC) Gold Certification in Massachusetts.
-This achievement made Robins & Morton the first, and currently the only, construction manager to have multiple projects certified under the challenging LEED HC rating system.
+This achievement made Robins & Morton the first construction manager to have multiple projects certified under the challenging LEED HC rating system.
 This project anticipates an energy savings of $71,000 per year.
-To demonstrate our achievements to-date, since Jackie’s contribution began, Robins & Morton LEED and Green Globes projects have grown from 10% of our revenue to 37%.

 “What makes these programs and policies effective, is the overriding principle of creating practical, reasonable initiatives that take into account the variety of client preferences, site restrictions, and budget constraints typically experienced during construction.
 Rather than teach from a theoretical perspective, these recommendations are based on what I have learned and observed onsite and through project teams.”